Bats News

 All round a fantastic result - and with the Winter pairs about to start keep everythin crossed that we have another successful year of bowling.

-Cycling up a storm!
+Cycling up a Storm!

 Photograph of a grinning Bill and Berys on a joint tandem bike at our latest Cycling session!
 Photograph of a grinning Bill and Berys on a joint tandem bike at our latest Cycling session!